Product differentiation is how a business distinguishes a service or product from others available in the same category.

 It’s unusual for a company to have an individual role dedicated to product differentiation, which means it can be hard to know who takes responsibility.

-As Marketing takes ownership of how a product or brand is communicated, it is often left to them to identify exactly what USPs they promote.
+As Marketing takes ownership of how a product or brand is communicated through its marketing mix, it is often left to them to identify exactly what USPs they promote.

 But it’s not quite as clean cut as that.